 If any of the S-NSSAI which is present in the Partially Allowed NSSAI IE is also present in the Allowed NSSAI IE, the NG-RAN node shall consider the procedure as failed.

+If the Network Slice Area Scope of MDT IE is included in the MDT Configuration-NR IE in the HANDOVER REQUEST message, and the MDT Activation IE is set to “Logged MDT only”, the NG-RAN node shall ignore the Network Slice Area Scope of MDT IE.

 [snip]

 8.11.1 Trace Start